Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Related Work

-\paragraph{LLMs for Psychology.} The success of LLMs has spurred interest in developing LLM-driven mental health applications \cite{demszky2023using}.
-Early research focused primarily on improving the accessibility of mental health services.
-Research in this phase concentrated on two directions: One direction involves leveraging NLP techniques for emotion recognition to enable automated detection of depression \cite{huang2019natural} and suicidal ideation \cite{lee2020cross}.
-The other focuses on constructing empathetic dialogue systems by fine-tuning LLMs on single-turn \cite{lai2023supporting} or multi-turn \cite{qiu2024smile} dialogue data to enhance their emotional support and understanding abilities \cite{2024EmoLLM, xie-etal-2025-psydt}.
-As research progressed, researchers began to explore more diverse mental health applications.
-Some studies have transformed traditional psychometric tools (e.g., psychological scales) into interactive systems to improve user engagement \cite{kuribayashi2024psychometric, yang2024psychogat}.
-Another line of research has focused on the specialized demands of the psychological domain, developing professional-grounded mental health applications based on established psychological therapies \cite{lee2024cactus, shen2024large} or concepts \cite{zhang2025conceptpsy}. \paragraph{LLM Reasoning.} In recent years, techniques such as CoT prompting \cite{wei2022chain, hsieh2023distilling} have significantly advanced the development of LLM reasoning.
-Building upon this foundation, researchers have explored more sophisticated reasoning architectures.
-For instance, Tree of Thoughts \cite{yao2023tree} enables systematic exploration of multiple reasoning paths with self-evaluation, while PAL \cite{gao2023pal} integrates reasoning with external tools through program generation.
+In recent years, techniques such as CoT prompting \cite{NEURIPS2022_9d560961, hsieh-etal-2023-distilling} and STaR \cite{NEURIPS2022_639a9a17} have significantly advanced the development of LLM reasoning.
+Building upon this foundation, researchers have explored more sophisticated reasoning architectures \cite{zhang2026semanticawarelogicalreasoningsemiotic, zhang2026logicalphasetransitionsunderstanding, shi2026reasoningtreesimprovingretrievalaugmented}.
+For instance, Tree of Thoughts \cite{NEURIPS2023_271db992} enables systematic exploration of multiple reasoning paths with self-evaluation, while PAL \cite{pmlr-v202-gao23f} integrates reasoning with external tools through program generation.
 These approaches further enhance model performance in handling complex tasks.
-A new breakthrough was marked by the release of reasoning LLMs like OpenAI o1 \cite{jaech2024openai} and DeepSeek-R1 \cite{guo2025deepseek}.
-These models, which are trained through reinforcement learning to enhance reasoning capabilities, demonstrate exceptional performance in mathematical and coding tasks \cite{comanici2025gemini, yang2025qwen3}.
-Motivated by these advances, researchers have employed advanced RL algorithms, such as GRPO \cite{shao2024deepseekmath} and DAPO \cite{yu2025dapo}, to extend reasoning capabilities to domain-specific applications, including medicine \cite{liu2025beyond} and finance \cite{zhu2025dianjin}.
+A new breakthrough was marked by the release of reasoning LLMs such as \texttt{OpenAI o1} \cite{openai2024openaio1card} and \texttt{DeepSeek-R1} \cite{guo2025deepseek}.
+These models, which are trained through reinforcement learning with reasoning techniques to enhance reasoning capabilities, demonstrate exceptional performance in mathematical and coding tasks \cite{comanici2025gemini, yang2025qwen3technicalreport}.
+Motivated by these advances, researchers have employed advanced RL algorithms \cite{shao2024deepseekmath, yu2025dapo, zhou2026lookinwardexploreoutward} to further extend reasoning capabilities to domain-specific applications, including medicine \cite{liu2025beyond} and finance \cite{zhu2025dianjin}.
 However, within the field of psychology, limited research has investigated the utility of reasoning.
 To our knowledge, \textit{Psyche-R1} is the first psychological LLM that unifies empathy, domain-specific expertise, and reasoning capabilities.